 Date Written: February 5, 2018

 This paper explores how a prominent place-based policy in China, the national high-tech zones, affects local innovation output and entrepreneurial activities.
-Relying on plausible exogenous variation in place-based policies caused by staggered establishments of national high-tech zones, we find that the establishment of national high-tech zones has positive effects on local innovation output and entrepreneurial activities.
+Making use of staggered establishments of national high-tech zones in various Chinese cities, we find that the establishment of national high-tech zones has positive effects on local innovation output and entrepreneurial activities.
 A number of additional tests suggest that the effects appear causal.
-Access to finance, reductions in administrative burdens, and talent cultivation are three plausible underlying channels through which national high-tech zones positively affect local innovation and entrepreneurship.
-Our paper sheds new light on the debate about the real effects of place-based government policies.
+Access to finance, reductions in administrative burdens, and talent cultivation are three plausible underlying economic channels.
+Our paper sheds new light on the evaluation of the effectiveness of China’s place-based policies.

 Suggested Citation: Suggested Citation